Japh/Favorite-Plugins/readme.txt

 1. Upload the `favorite-plugins` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Now under the 'Plugins' -> 'New' menu, you'll have a 'Favorites' tab
-1. On teh 'Favorites' tab, simple enter your WordPress.org username, and click 'Get Favorites'
+1. On the 'Favorites' tab, simple enter your WordPress.org username, and click 'Get Favorites'
 1. Ta-da!
 Now you can install your favorite plugins!

 == Frequently Asked Questions ==